JabulaniUsen/JabulaniUsen/README.md

 - 👋 Hi, I’m @JabulaniUsen
-- 👀 I’m interested in everything Tech and Entreprenurship
+- 👀 I’m interested in projects that solve global problems
-- 🌱 I’m currently learning Front end development
+- 🌱 I’m a Front-end developer
 - 📫 How to reach me ... email: Jabulanietokakpan@gmail.com

 <!---